C shell: Reception

 It worked for most interactively typed commands, but for the more complex commands a user might write in a script, it could easily fail, producing only a cryptic error message or an unwelcome result.
 For example, the C shell could not support piping between control structures.
 Attempting to pipe the output of a foreach command into grep simply didn't work.
 (The work-around, which works for many of the complaints related to the parser, is to break the code up into separate scripts.
-If the foreach is moved to a separate script, piping works because scripts are run by forking a new copy of csh that does inherit the correct stdio handles.)
+If the foreach is moved to a separate script, piping works because scripts are run by forking a new copy of csh that does inherit the correct stdio handles.
+It's also possible to break codes in a single file.
+An example is given below on how to break codes in a single file.)

 Another example is the unwelcome behavior in the following fragments.
 Both of these appear to mean, "If 'myfile' does not exist, create it by writing 'mytext' into it."
 But the version on the right always creates an empty file because the C shell's order of evaluation is to look for and evaluate I/O redirection operators on each command line as it reads it, before examining the rest of the line to see whether it contains a control structure.

 The implementation is also criticized for its notoriously poor error messages, e.g., "0: Event not found.", which yields no useful information about the problem.

 However, by practicing, it's possible to overcome those deficiencies (thus instructing the programmer to take better and safer approaches on implementing a script).